20 Earth Conscious Home Ideas Through the Years

 Have you heard of the Earthship?

 The Kasubi Tombs in Kampala, Uganda are a UNESCO World Heritage Site and are an architecturally significant site because of the use of organic materials.
 The tombs were built in 1882 out of wood, thatch, reed, wattle and daub, and became the burial grounds for royalty.
-You’ll have to take a look at these houses built with the environment in mind.

 Early settlers in the western U.S. spent many of their first years inhabiting sod dugouts as they began building their homestead.
 This dugout is part of a homestead in Kansas.
 These days when people are thinking of sod, they’re asking whether they should sod their yard or seed it.